LSchwerdt/SimultaneousSortperm.jl/README.md

 ## Roadmap

 - Use pattern-defeating-quicksort from SortingAlgorithms when PR is merged.
+- Add special optimizations for functions that do not sort the input.
-- Add optimizations for `Missing`, Float, and small Integers.
+- Add optimization for small Integers?
 - Dispatch to `sortperm` / `sortperm!` when they are faster.
 - Implement `dims` keyword (added to `sortperm` in Julia 1.9).
 - Contribute to Base / SortingAlgorithms